- Licensing Services

 Public comment period

 The public can send in written comments about the application.
-Comments should include the trade name, license number and address of the business and can be sent to:
+Comments should include the trade name, license number and address of the business.
+You may comment in two ways:

 Washington State Liquor Control Board

 Retail applicants will need to complete an online briefing of liquor laws and regulations, while non-retail applicants will need to schedule a briefing from their local WSLCB enforcement office.

 - Both retail and non-retail applicants will need to request a final inspection from their local WSLCB enforcement office.